[Guest@HenryNeeds ~]$

 2021

-Web project rewarding creative folks for their work with a cup of coffee each month.
+Web project rewarding creative folks for their contributions towards a more rad internet with a cup of coffee each month.
 Features a blog for longer-form posts and portfolio showcase for monthly winners.

 Technologies: GatsbyJS, NodeJS, GraphQL, Netlify